0x7b1/cellular-automata-fluid-simulation/README.md

 ## How to play

-- The elements that can be drawm on the canvas are:
+- The elements that can be drawn on the canvas are:
   - Water <kbd>NumKey 1</kbd>
   - Ground <kbd>NumKey 2</kbd>
   - Acid <kbd>NumKey 3</kbd>